femiimam001/UFOs/README.md

 ![Ufo_web_app](https://github.com/femiimam001/UFOs/edit/main/Ufo_web_app.PNG)

-Below is a filter results in a more narrowed view such as specifying the date, a city in one state and focusing on one type of shape such as light.!
+Below is a filter results in a more narrowed view such as specifying the date, a city in one state and focusing on one type of shape such as light.

 ![Ufo_fitered_lightshape](https://github.com/femiimam001/UFOs/edit/main/Ufo_fitered_lightshape.PNG)